 In the box of mementos I came across some letters to my grandmother from Anwei Skinsnes Law, founder of the Hansen’s disease organization IDEA (international association for Integration, Dignity and Economic Advancement) and author of numerous books, articles, and a movie about leprosy.
 She had corresponded with my grandmother for years, and even interviewed her about her days at Kalaupapa.
 I tracked Anwei down in 1996, and she offered to send me transcripts of her interviews with my grandmother.
 However, before I could get the transcripts from her, we somehow lost touch.

 In the year 2000, on February 14th, Wilhelmina died at the age of 97.
-In her last years she continually questioned why she was still alive, when she was so ready to go.
-Dan and I had visited her and she didn’t know me; she was living in alternate realities, talking about needing to go to work at the bank the next day.
-In a perfect world, she is again young and strong and working alongside Doc to make life better for the people of Kalaupapa.
+Dan and I had visited her and she didn’t know me; dementia had her living in alternate realities, talking about going to work at the bank the next day.

-Below are excerpts from the website I created in 2002 in an attempt to get my mother back to Kalaupapa…
+Below are excerpts from the website I created in 2002 in an attempt to make some connections that would enable me to get my mother back to Kalaupapa…

 August 29, 2002